BruceEckel/OOPology/chapters/01-the-object-oriented-conundrum.md

 It was a lot of work, and it made the `cfront` source code messy and challenging to follow.
 But it was a brilliant way to adapt C++ to any machine that had a C compiler.

+We were using Sun workstations, high-end machines at that time.
-This was a big tape, 10.5" in diameter and had to be loaded on a tape reader like the ones you see in old movies.
+The tape was 10.5" in diameter and had to be loaded on a tape reader like the ones you see in old movies.
-All we were doing is copying the files for building `cfront` onto our Sun system.
+All we were doing is copying the files to build `cfront` onto our Sun system.
-Then we did something like `make cfront`.
+We ran `make cfront`.
 There might have been bugs which we had to sort out via email (The University of Washington was on the Arpanet).
 But eventually there was an executable `cfront` that would take C++ code and emit C code that implemented the C++ program.